Atlas-OS/docs/docs/Getting started/Post-Installation/Configuration/index.md

 Wi-Fi is a built-in feature on Windows 10 which is used to connect to Wi-Fi networks.
 On Atlas we have enabled this.
 To disable just run the `Disable Wi-Fi.cmd` file in the `Wi-Fi` folder.

 !!! warning
     You may need to install Drivers for Wi-Fi to work.
-Learn how to do this [here](/Getting%20started/Post-Installation/Drivers/)
+Learn how to do this [here](/Getting%20started/Post-Installation/Drivers)

 ## Xbox

 Xbox is enabled on Atlas because it is a big part of the PC market for gaming.
-If you wish to remove Xbox, just run the `Remove Xbox Components.cmd` file in the `Xbox` folder.
+If you wish to remove Xbox, just run the `Remove Xbox Applications.cmd` file in the `Xbox` folder.